Osprey Seral 1.5L Review

 Our Analysis and Test Results

-The Seral 1.5 is a killer hip pack that earned a Top Pick for Long Rides.
-The Osprey does a lot of things well and doesn't have any major flaws.
-The fit can be a little bit funky for smaller riders, but aside from that, virtually all design aspects were dialed.
-The hydration aspect of the pack works as it should.
-In addition, storage and comfort were stellar.
-The Osprey is definitely a high-end pack but came up just a little short of the Editor's Choice.
-Still, this is a fantastic pack for a great number of riders at a nice price.
+The Seral 1.5 is a killer hip pack that earns a Top Pick for Long Rides.
+It does a lot of things well and doesn't have any major flaws.
+The fit can be a little funky for smaller riders, but aside from that, virtually all design aspects are dialed.
+The hydration aspect of the pack works as it should, storage and comfort are stellar, and the price is nice.

 Ease of Drinking

 The Seral 1.5 delivers solid drinkability.
 The hose and bladder are both well-executed, and the drinking motion doesn't require excessive force to get a good haul off of it.
 The magnetic attachment on the waist makes it especially easy to pull the hose off when you want a drink.

 The hose on the Seral 1.5 is an adequate length — taller riders will have no trouble having the hose reach their mouths.
 One interesting and noteworthy item is that the Seral has a very unique way of routing the hose — straight out the top of the bag.
 Osprey designed the bag so there is a small gap between the end of the zipper and the end of the opening for the hose to pass through.
 Nice touch.
 This way, the hose doesn't get twisted or crimped in any manner.
 The hose exits the bladder in the bottom-center of the bladder making it easy to drink your water to the very end without struggling to finish the last few ounces.